davidpacold/agent-execution-log-parser/IMPROVEMENTS.md

 This document outlines the improvements made to the Agent Execution Log Parser project to enhance code quality, maintainability, and performance.

+## Step Rendering Improvements (Latest)

+### Problem
+The HTML log viewer was not consistently displaying detailed information for all step types.
+While some steps like AIOperation and DataSearch showed rich details, other steps like RouterStep and ExecutePipelineStep only showed basic information (ID, type, duration, timestamps).

+### Solution
+We implemented a comprehensive fix that ensures all step types have robust data for rendering, with three key improvements:

+1. **Enhanced Parser Functions**:
+   - Updated parsers to extract more data from log JSON
+   - Added support for advanced fields specific to each step type
+   - Made parsers more resilient with better error handling

+2. **Made Renderers More Robust**:
+   - Updated renderers to handle missing data gracefully
+   - Added default placeholders for missing fields
+   - Created consistent visual styling across all step types

+3. **Integrated Data Completion**:
+   - Added default field initialization in the core parseLogData function
+   - Ensures consistent data model across all contexts
+   - Prevents data loss between parsing and rendering

+### Specific Improvements by Step Type

+#### RouterStep
+- Added support for model information (name, provider)
+- Added token usage metrics
+- Added route decision visualization
+- Added branch IDs display

+#### ExecutePipelineStep
+- Added pipeline details (name, ID, version)
+- Added execution mode information
+- Added configuration and parameter visualization
+- Added support for child steps display

+#### InputStep and OutputStep
+- Added metadata display
+- Added format and content type information
+- Added size and timestamp metrics
+- Added source/destination information

+### Implementation Details
+The fix is implemented in the core log parser, ensuring all step types have their required fields with default values even when the source data doesn't include them.
+This guarantees that the renderers will always have the expected data structure to work with.

 ## Code Structure Improvements

 1. **Eliminated Code Duplication**